mediassumani/Lofti/README.md

 ## License

-This project is licenced under the MIT License - see the <a href="https://github.com/MediBoss/Lofti/blob/master/LICENSE">LICENSE</a> file for details
+This project is licenced under the Apache 2.0 License - see the <a href="https://github.com/MediBoss/Lofti/blob/master/LICENSE">LICENSE</a> file for details

 ## Acknowledgments

 * Hat tip to anyone who's code was used
 * My SPD instructor
 * Inspiration
+* Stack overflow

 ## ToDO